utoni/mingw-w64-ksocket/README.md

 The directory `[path-to-install-dir]` should now contain three new files:

- * `driver.bat` / `driver-protobuf-c.bat`: setup the driver service, start it, stop it when it's done and delete it
+ * `driver.bat` / `driver-protobuf-c.bat` / `driver-protobuf-c-tcp.bat`: setup the driver service, start it, stop it when it's done and delete it
- * `driver.sys`: example driver that uses kernel sockets
+ * `driver.sys`: example driver that uses kernel sockets (used together with `userspace_client.exe`)
- * `userspace_client.exe`: example userspace application which communicates with the driver via TCP socket
+ * `userspace_client.exe`: example userspace application which communicates with the driver via TCP
  * `driver-protobuf-c.sys`: example driver that make use of protobuf-c (local, no TCP/IP)
+ * `driver-protobuf-c-tcp.sys`: example driver that make use of protobuf-c  via TCP/IP (used together with `userspace_client_protobuf.exe`)
+ * `userspace_client_protobuf.exe`: example userspace application which leverages protocol buffers to communicate with the driver via TCP

-Start `driver.bat` as `Administrator` and then `userspace_client.exe`.
+Start `*.bat` as `Administrator`.

-If everything works fine, there should be a text displayed in `userspace_client.exe` console window, received from the driver.
+If everything works fine, there should be a text displayed in `userspace_client.exe` / `userspace_client_protobuf.exe` console window, received from the driver.

 For more debug output, it is recommended to use a debugger or log viewer like `dbgview`.